 When Ilitch purchased the Detroit Tigers in 1992, it was for him the fulfillment of a lifelong dream.
 His link to the Tigers dates back to his youth when he was scouted by the Tigers while playing baseball at Detroit Cooley High School.
 After serving four years in the U.S. Marines, Ilitch signed with the Tigers and played in their farm system for three years until a knee injury ended his hopes of making it to the big leagues.
 Along with the purchase of the Tigers, Ilitch needed to address the issue of building a new stadium to replace the outdated ballpark where the team had played since 1912.
 The new Comerica Park opened in 2000 with the majority of funding supplied by Ilitch.

-Today, Olympia Development is executing the vision of the District Detroit, the most ambitious development project in the organization’s history.
-The District Detroit – a world-class sports and entertainment district – will transform dozens of blocks of underutilized land, connect Midtown to Downtown Detroit and deliver an expected $1.8 billion economic impact to the city, region and state.
+Today, Olympia Development is executing the vision of The District Detroit, a 50-block sports and entertainment district comprised of unique neighborhoods surrounding Detroit’s greatest sports and entertainment venues.
+The project, the most ambitious development effort in the organization’s history, is expected to deliver $2.1 billion in economic impact to the city, region and state.

 As the Ilitch-owned businesses grew in number, size and complexity, Ilitch Holdings, Inc., was formed in 1999 to provide professional services to their primary business interests in the food, sports and entertainment industries.
-Included are: Little Caesar Enterprises, Blue Line Foodservice Distribution, Champion Foods, Little Caesars Pizza Kit Fundraising Program, Olympia Entertainment, Detroit Red Wings, Detroit Tigers and Olympia Development.
+Included are: Little Caesar Enterprises, Blue Line Foodservice Distribution, Detroit Red Wings, Olympia Entertainment, Olympia Development, Little Caesars Pizza Kit Fundraising Program and Champion Foods.
 Marian Ilitch owns MotorCity Casino Hotel.
-The 2014 total combined revenue of the Ilitch companies was $3.3 billion.

 Though successful beyond his wildest dreams, Ilitch has never lost sight of his own early struggles or the hardships of others.
 He is a deeply committed community leader.
 His most evident philanthropic effort is the Little Caesars Love Kitchen, established in 1985.
 This restaurant on wheels has traveled the country to feed the hungry and assist with food provisions during national disasters.
 The program has been recognized by former Presidents Bill Clinton, George H.W.
 Bush and Ronald Reagan, and has served more than 2 million individuals in the United States and Canada.